 Note that the above model used Gaussian beam geometrical optics, and the effects of group velocity delay (GVDE) and group velocity dispersion (GVDI) due to the varying thickness across the aperture of the lens are not included [11].
-It does not take into account the wave property of the light.
+It does not take into account the wave property of the light either.
 To evaluate the effects of GVDE and GVDI, we use the method elaborated by Kempe et al. [12] to calculate the temporal-spatial distribution of the pulse near the focus of a lens.
-The calculation assumes a collimated beam with top-hat intensity distribution for the input and was performed in the frequency domain.
+The calculation assumes a collimated beam with top-hat intensity distribution for the input, and was performed in the frequency domain.
 The final result was Fourier transformed into the time domain to give the laser intensity distribution at the focal plane as a function of time.
-Figure 2 shows one example of such a shaped pulse generate by sending a pulse in Fig. 1 though a zone plate (a zone plate has similar chromatic aberration as a lens).
+Figure 2 shows one example of such a shaped pulse and its comparison with the outline of an ideal ellipsoidal pulse.

-Clearly, this shaped pulse differs from an ideal ellipsoid.
-It has substantial substructures.
-The deviation from an ideal ellipsoidal is not unexpected due to the group delay across the plate, which is the source for the distortion at the beginning and the end of the pulse.
-This has been studied theoretically and experimentally by a few authors and is an important effect in focusing short-duration, short-wavelength laser light [12].
+Clearly this shaped pulse differs from an ideal ellipsoid.
+First the leading edge shows a recess that is due to the varying group delay as a function of the lens thickness across its aperture.
+The rays traversing the outer portion of the lens have less material to travel.
+Consequently, they arrive earlier at the focal plane due to the group velocity delay even when the phase velocity experiences no distortion.
+This has been studied theoretically and experimentally by a few authors and is an important effect in focusing short duration, short wavelength laser light [12].